-The River Nile: Why Was It So Important? - An Introduction for Kids
+The River Nile: Why Was It So Important To Ancient Egypt? - An Intro For Kids

 The River Nile runs right through the centre of Egypt, but why was it so important to the Ancient Egyptian people?

 Ancient Egypt was divided into two lands; Upper Egypt and Lower Egypt.

 Oddly, Upper Egypt is in the South and Lower Egypt is in the North.
 This looks strange when viewed on a map, with Lower Egypt located at the top of the country and Upper Egypt on the bottom.
 But the location of these two kingdoms makes sense when you consider the River Nile.